iTitus/cody_emulator/README.md

       --physical-keyboard
           Emulate the keyboard by physically mapping the cody keyboard, without respecting the host's layout

+      --fast
+          Run the cpu as fast as possible

   -v, --verbose...
           Each time this option is added increases the default logging level